pahagon/otp-labs/otplabs-lib/README.md

 OTPLabs Core is lib that provides:
 - Horde, Mnesia Supervisor and Horde Registry.
   - Those loads nodes dynamically when they start.
 You should use libcluster to make nodes avaliable via Node.list().
-- Horde and Mnesia NodeObserver.
+- Horde and Mnesia NodeObserver GenServer.
   - Those recives notitication when a node up and down and update Horde and mnesia cluster.

 ## Installation